Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 The \muobs value for each of the individual lepton channels and for the resolved and merged regimes is measured by performing a fit with, respectively, three and two parameters to extract; the results are shown in Figure ~\ref{fig:signalStrengths}.
 It can be seen that the 1 and 2-lepton channels are in good agreement with the SM prediction while the 0-lepton channel measures a higher EWK VV j j contribution, with a $2.3\sigma$ compatibility with the inclusive measurement.
 The measured signal strength for the \olep channel is $1.02^{+0.26}_{-0.24}$ and this result is compatible with the value measured by the CMS Collaboration \cite{CMS-SMP-20-013}.

 Table~\ref{tab:np_ranking_muobs} shows the contributions of all experimental and theory uncertainties to the fitted signal strength.
 The analysis is primarily dominated by systematic uncertainties, mainly arising from the theory and modelling factors, while experimental uncertainties related to the reconstructed jets also play a significant role.
+The background modelling and \mjjtag\ uncertainties represent the leading sources constrained by the fit, primarily due to the constraining power of the CRs.

 An additional fit is also performed allowing both the EWK and QCD \VVjj contributions to be simultaneously extracted.
 The negative log-likelihood contours of this fit are shown in Figure ~\ref{fig:EWKvsQCDmu}.
-The measured value of the \VBS signal strength in this fit is found to be consistent with the result obtained when the QCD \VVjj normalization is constrained to the generator prediction, indicating low correlation between these observables.
-A slight tension with respect to the MC generator predictions is found in these fits, which is similarly seen in other \VBS topologies~\cite{STDM-2018-35, CMS-SMP-20-013}, and may be indicative of a poor generator modelling of the QCD $VV$ spectrum at high jet multiplicity.
+The measured value of the EWK \VVjj signal strength in this fit is found to be consistent with the result obtained when the QCD \VVjj normalization is constrained to the generator prediction, indicating low correlation between these observables.
+A slight tension with respect to the MC generator predictions is found in these fits, which is similarly seen in other \VBS-enhanced EWK \VVjj topologies~\cite{STDM-2018-35, CMS-SMP-20-013}, and may be indicative of a poor generator modelling of the QCD $VV$ spectrum at high jet multiplicity.